K. D. Ushinsky South Ukrainian National Pedagogical University

-South Ukrainian National Pedagogical University named after K. D. Ushinsky was established as Pedagogical Institute at Richelieu Lyceum in Odesa on 2 May 1817.
+South Ukrainian National Pedagogical University named after Kostiantyn Ushynsky was established as Pedagogical Institute at Richelieu Lyceum in Odesa on 2 May 1817.
 It is regarded one of the oldest & most influential pedagogical university of Ukraine.

 History

 The University started as a Pedagogical Institute which was established pursuant to the Decree of the Emperor Alexander I in Odesa on 2 May 1817, as a separate structural unit at the Richelieu Lyceum.

-During its 200-year history the University has undergone numerous changes of names (the Institute of Teachers, the Institute of People's Education, Odesa State Pedagogical Institute named after K. D. Ushinsky, South Ukrainian State Pedagogical University named after K. D. Ushinsky, South Ukrainian national pedagogical university named after K. Ushinsky), liquidations and updates.
+During its 200-year history the University has undergone numerous changes of names (the Institute of Teachers, the Institute of People's Education, Odesa State Pedagogical Institute named after Kostiantyn Ushynsky, South Ukrainian State Pedagogical University named after Kostiantyn Ushynsky, South Ukrainian national pedagogical university named after Kostiantyn Ushynsky), liquidations and updates.

 Before 1941 the Institute used to be one of the largest in the city by the number of enrolled students.
 However, during World War II the Institute was evacuated.
 It was relocated to the city of Bayram-Ali in the Turkmen SSR, where it functioned until 1944.

 Fifteen hundred students and teachers went to the front, almost seven hundred of which were killed.
 Three defenders – Vasyl Musin, Volodymyr Morhunenkov and Anatolii Kovalenko were awarded the title of Hero of the Soviet Union.

-For outstanding achievements in the training of teaching staff in 1945 by the Resolution of the Government of Ukraine the Institute was given the name of the outstanding scientist and teacher – Konstantin Ushinsky.
+For outstanding achievements in the training of teaching staff in 1945 by the Resolution of the Government of Ukraine the Institute was given the name of the outstanding scientist and teacher – Kostiantyn Ushynsky.

-In 1970 Odesa State Pedagogical Institute named after K. Ushinsky was awarded a diploma of the Presidium of the Supreme Soviet of the Ukrainian Soviet Socialist Republic.
+In 1970 Odesa State Pedagogical Institute named after Kostiantyn Ushynsky was awarded a diploma of the Presidium of the Supreme Soviet of the Ukrainian Soviet Socialist Republic.